clim-bot/cybersecurity-portfolio/linux/Install_Software_Linux_Distribution.md

-# Exemplar: Install Software in a Linux Distribution
+# Install Software in a Linux Distribution

 ## Activity Overview
 In this lab activity, you used the Advanced Package Tool (APT) and `sudo` to install and uninstall applications in a Linux Bash shell.